Innovative Technology

 Focusing on the research and development and application of isothermal nucleic acid amplification technology

-[Abstract] Objective: To establish a recombinase-aided amplification (RAA) method using recombinase-mediated isothermal nucleic acid amplification, which can be applied for Cryptosporidium detection, and to evaluate its sensitivity and specificity.
-Methods: A specific I8S rRNA gene sequence unique to the genus Cryptosporidium was selected as the target for detection.
-Primers and a fluorescent detection probe were designed and synthesized using Amplx software.
-An optimized RAA fluorescence reaction system was then established and validated.
-The sensitivity of the assay was assessed by using recombinant plasmids containing varying copy numbers of the 18S rRNA target sequence, as well as genomic DNA from Cryptosporidium oocysts at different concentrations, and pure Cryptosporidium oocyst DNA samples of varying quantities as templates.
-Specificity was evaluated by testing the assay with genomic DNA extracted from Cryptosporidium oocysts, Giardia lamblia cysts, Schistosoma japonicum eggs, Ascaris lumbricoides eggs, Clonorchis sinensis eggs, Salmonella, and Shigella.
-Results: A reliable RAA-based method for detecting Cryptosporidium was successfully developed.
-This method enables efficient amplification of the Cryptosporidium genus-specific I8S rRNA gene fragment within 20 minutes at 39°C. Using recombinant plasmids with different copy numbers of the I8S rRNA target sequence, genomic DNA from Cryptosporidium oocysts at varying concentrations, and pure Cryptosporidium oocyst DNA samples in different quantities as templates, the assay demonstrated detection limits of 10 copies/μL, 1 ppb, and 1 oocyst/50 μL, respectively.
-Notably, no fluorescence signals were observed when genomic DNA from Giardia lamblia cysts, Schistosoma japonicum eggs, Ascaris lumbricoides eggs, Clonorchis sinensis eggs, Salmonella, or Shigella was used as the template.
-Conclusion: A robust RAA method suitable for detecting Cryptosporidium oocyst DNA has been successfully established.
-This method is simple to perform, offers rapid results, and exhibits excellent sensitivity and specificity.
+[Abstract] Objective: To establish a recombinase-mediated isothermal amplification (RAA) method suitable for Cryptosporidium detection and to evaluate its sensitivity and specificity.
+Methods: A specific I8S rRNA nucleotide sequence of the genus Cryptosporidium was used as the target for detection.
+Primers and fluorescent detection probes were designed and synthesized using Amplx software, and an optimized RAA fluorescence reaction system was established and validated.
+The sensitivity of the RAA fluorescence assay was evaluated by using recombinant plasmids containing different copy numbers of the 18S rRNA target sequence, genomic DNA from Cryptosporidium oocysts at varying concentrations, and different amounts of Cryptosporidium oocyst genomic DNA as templates.
+The specificity of the assay was assessed by using genomic DNA from Cryptosporidium oocysts, Giardia lamblia cysts, Schistosoma japonicum eggs, Ascaris lumbricoides eggs, Clonorchis sinensis eggs, Salmonella, and Shigella as templates.
+Results: A successful RAA method for Cryptosporidium detection was established.
+This method enables efficient amplification of the Cryptosporidium genus-specific I8S rRNA gene fragment within 20 minutes at 39°C. Using recombinant plasmids containing different copy numbers of the I8S rRNA target sequence, genomic DNA from Cryptosporidium oocysts at varying concentrations, and different amounts of Cryptosporidium oocyst genomic DNA as templates, the method achieved detection limits of 10 copies/L, 1 ppL, and 1 oocyst per 50 μL, respectively.
+No fluorescence signals were detected when genomic DNA from Giardia lamblia cysts, Schistosoma japonicum eggs, Ascaris lumbricoides eggs, Clonorchis sinensis eggs, Salmonella, or Shigella was used as template in the RAA fluorescence assay.
+Conclusion: A RAA method suitable for detecting Cryptosporidium oocyst DNA has been successfully established.
+This method is simple to perform, rapid in reaction time, and exhibits both high sensitivity and specificity.